Diphtheria

 Diphtheria is a nationally notifiable disease – these are diseases that present a risk to public health.

-Health authorities in each state and territory report new confirmed cases to us daily through the National Notifiable Diseases Surveillance System.
+Health authorities in each state and territory report new cases to us daily through the National Notifiable Diseases Surveillance System.

 Outbreaks